-Fake – I’m not sure, even if you could find one here in Bangkok, how long a real tree would last in 30 degree heat!
+Fake – I’m not sure, even if you could find one here in Bangkok, how long a real tree would last in 30-degree heat!

 Do you like giving gifts or receiving gifts?

 Both – we tend to not send Christmas presents now that we’re not home but take presents in the summer when we head back to the UK.
 I miss all the planning and searching to find the perfect gift for people at Christmas though.
-I don’t really like surprises so have been know to issue a Christmas list, I like to think it’s helping!
+I don’t really like surprises so have been known to issue a Christmas list, I like to think it’s helping!

 What is your favourite holiday treat/meal?